“To teach is to light a candle, not to fill a vessel.”

 • Honors Add-on: Data-Driven Decisions in the Real World — Honors Program (Fall 2025)

-• Introduction to Macroeconomics — Online & In-person (Spring 2025)
+• Introduction to Macroeconomics — Online & In-person (Spring, Summer & Fall 2025)

 • The Economics of Social Issues — Online (Summer & Fall 2024)